 In answer to this dilemma, Global Care’s Medical Response Fund (MRF) was established.
 For the first time a small fund was made available to all our international partners, allowing them to respond immediately in a case of medical emergency.
 Without the need to apply to the UK for additional funds, partners could step in immediately when a medical crisis arose in the lives of any child known to the project, without compromising their budget.
 Their ‘emergency pot’ would be topped up from the UK, once they had reported how it had been spent.

-In the nine years since Parvin’s emergency operation, the MRF has been quietly saving and changing the lives of sick and vulnerable children around the world.
+In the years since Parvin’s emergency operation, the MRF has been quietly saving and changing the lives of sick and vulnerable children around the world.

 Administered through our Children At Risk fund, it has become one of our most effective means of helping children at their time of greatest need, and has proved time and again that even small amounts of money can change lives forever.